Original Post : Matt Allington, 24 Apr 2018

 The UI is Your Friend

-To teach you how to create a calendar table in power query, I am going to use Power BI Desktop as the tool for this, but of course Power Query for Excel will work just as well and the process is identical.
-In fact the calendar query at the end can easily be cut and pasted between Power BI and Power Query for Excel.
+To teach you how to create a calendar (dates) table in Power Query, I am going to use Power BI Desktop, but of course Power Query for Excel or Dataflows online will work just as well and the process is identical.
+In fact the calendar query at the end can easily be cut and pasted into your tool of choice, but if you jump straight to the end, you miss a great opportunity to expand your learning.

 Step 1: Create a list of dates

-To create a calendar table in power query, I’m going to start off by creating a blank query.
-Get Data\Other\Blank Query.
+Starting with a blank Power BI report, to create a calendar table in Power Query, I’m going to begin by creating a blank query.
+Navigate to the Home ribbon, select the dropdown list for Get Data, and then select Blank Query.
 This simply creates a new query with no data in it, and importantly no data source.

-I immediately renamed the query and gave it the better name, “Calendar”.
+Let’s rename the query and give it the better name, “Dates” or “Calendar” if you prefer.

-Next I created a list of dates to start my calendar off.
-I just typed in the function List.Dates into the formula bar without any parameters (and no brackets) as you can see below.
+Next, we’ll need a list of dates to build the calendar from.
+In the formula bar of your query, call the function List.Dates into the formula bar without any parameters (and no brackets) as you can see below.

-- If you can’t see the formula bar, you can turn it on from the View menu.
+- If you can’t see the formula bar, you can turn it on in the View ribbon.

-- Be aware that the M language is case sensitive, so list.dates will not work – you must type in List.Dates
+- Be aware that the M language is case sensitive, so list.dates will not work – you must type in List.Dates¹

-Now of course you need to “know” that this formula exists to be able to use it – but now you know, so you can use it to create your calendar table in power query.
-At some stage in the future we are all hoping that Microsoft will deliver Intellisense to Power Query¹.
-If that ever happens then this type of coding will become a lot easier.
+Now of course you need to “know” that this formula exists to be able to use it – but now you know, so you can use it to create your calendar table in Power Query.

-¹ Note: M Intellisense was made generally available to Power Query in April 2019
+¹ Note: M Intellisense was made generally available to Power Query in April 2019, and has made formula writing significantly easier

-The M language is self documenting.
-As you can see above, when you enter the function name without any parameters and without the brackets, the UI will display the documentation that shows you how to use the function.
-I just entered some starting data into the parameters wizard as follows, then clicked the button to invoke the function.
+The M language is self-documenting.
+As you can see in the image above, when you enter the function name without any parameters and without the brackets, the UI will display the documentation that shows you how to use the function.
+To take advantage of this function, we simply need to fill in the required parameters.
+The values I entered into the parameters wizard can be seen in the image that follows, then click the button to invoke the function.

 After doing this, something strange happened.
 A new query was created (two below) and this new query passes the parameters to the first query (shown in 3 below).
 Let me explain this further.

-The first Query (shown as 1 below) Calendar has 1 line:
+The first Query (shown as 1 below) Dates has 1 line:

 = List.Dates

-The second Query (shown as 2 below) called Invoked Function has 1 line also:
+The second Query (shown as 2 below) called Invoked Function also has 1 line:

-As you can see in the code above, the second query is simply passing the set of parameters (inside the brackets) to the first query, which is the function itself.
-This can be simplified by simply passing the parameters directly to the function itself.
-The word Calendar (shown as 3 below) is therefore not a function, but a reference to the Calendar query that contains the name of the function (1 below).
+As you can see in the code above, the second query is simply passing the set of parameters (highlighted in blue below) to the first query, which is the function itself.
+This can be simplified by passing the parameters directly to the function itself.
+The word Dates in the formula below (3) is therefore not a function, but a reference to the Dates query that contains the name of the function (1).

-I simply copied the code between the brackets (…….) from the Invoked Query function (2 above) and pasted this back directly into the source step of the Calendar query (1 above) as shown below.
+Copy the code between the brackets (…….) from the Invoked Function query (2 above) and paste this into the source step of the Dates query (1 above) as shown below.

-Note: The benefit of invoking the function is that it manages all the syntax and parameters automatically for you using the UI wizard – much easier given there is currently no Intellisense capabilities in Power Query.
+Note: The benefit of invoking the function is that it manages all the syntax and parameters automatically for you using the UI wizard – much easier than typing this all in by hand, but now that you know how the List.Dates function works, you have the choice to provide the parameters directly in future if you prefer.

-- Converted the resulting “list” into a “table” using the “To Table” button.
+- Convert the “list” into a “table” using the “To Table” button in the List Tools ribbon.

 Step 2: Allow The User to Set the Start Date and End Date